 Shortness of breath can be a symptom of asthma or another serious medical condition.
 If you’re experiencing shortness of breath or a similar breathing problem, the experienced primary care team at Medical Access can perform a pulmonary function test to determine if treatment can help you breathe more easily.
-To address your breathing issues, call the Medical Access office in Germantown, Maryland, or Alexandria or Woodbridge, Virginia, that's most convenient to you today or use the online booking form to schedule a consultation.
+To address your breathing issues, call the Medical Access office in Beltsville, Rockville, and Germantown, Maryland, or in Alexandria, McLean, and Woodbridge, Virginia, that's most convenient to you today or use the online booking form to schedule a consultation.

 If you’re experiencing shortness of breath or a similar breathing problem, your doctor may recommend a pulmonary function test.